psiphi75/super-duper-serial-gps-system/Readme.md

 # super-duper-serial-gps-system

+## IMPORTANT NOTE

+This module is now deprecated and it is no longer maintained.
+Use [GPS](https://www.npmjs.com/package/gps) ([github](https://github.com/infusion/GPS.js)) instead.
+The GPS module has all the functionality of this module and more.
+It supports many more NMEA commands.
+Migration should be trivial.

+## Introduction

 This JavaScript library makes use of the serial port and NMEA modules to simplify data collection from a GPS device.
 This has been tested on the Origin Nano Hornet (ORG1411) and the U Blox6 Receiver GPS devices.
 It has been tested on the BeagleBone series running Linux.